helq/doryta/README-TOMACS24-reproducibility.md

 All surrounding scripts for the analysis of the data are written in Python 3.
 All Python code has been tested in Python 3.10.
-Additionally, the following Python libraries are needed for the scripts to work:
+Additionally, the following Python libraries are needed for the scripts to work (either version works):

 - Tensorflow 2.8 (for ANN model training, saving and checking)
 - Keras 2.8 (for ANN model training, saving and checking)